silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/00_Modules.md

 composer require my_vendor/module_name:dev-main --prefer-source
 ```

-[hint]
+> [!TIP]
-The `dev-main` portion of the above command above is a version constraint which tells Composer to install your module from the `main` branch.
+> The `dev-main` portion of the above command above is a version constraint which tells Composer to install your module from the `main` branch.
-If you are using a different branch name, you should use the correct branch here instead (e.g. if the branch name is `development`, the constraint
+> If you are using a different branch name, you should use the correct branch here instead (e.g. if the branch name is `development`, the constraint
-will be `dev-development`).
+> will be `dev-development`).
-[/hint]

 Once Composer has installed the module, you can develop your module in the `vendor/my_vendor/module_name` directory,
 and commit/push changes from there to the remote repository in GitHub.